Brazilian National Congress: Legislatures

-The Legislatures are counted from the first meeting of the Chamber of Deputies and of the Senate, on 6 May 1826, in the imperial era (the Chamber of Deputies met for preparatory sessions from 29 April 1826 onwards to elect its officers and conduct other preliminary business, but the Legislature was formally opened on 6 May).
+The legislatures are counted from the first meeting of the Chamber of Deputies and of the Senate, on 6 May 1826, in the imperial era (the Chamber of Deputies met for preparatory sessions from 29 April 1826 onwards to elect its officers and conduct other preliminary business, but the legislature was formally opened on 6 May).
 The Chamber of Deputies and the Senate were created by Brazil's first Constitution, the Constitution of the Empire of Brazil, adopted in 1824.
-The previous Constituent and Legislative Assembly of the Empire of Brazil, a unicameral National Assembly, that was convened in 1823 and that was dissolved by Emperor Pedro I before adopting a Constitution is not counted among the Legislatures.
-Thus, the numbering includes only the bicameral Legislatures that existed from 1826 to the present day, and includes only Legislatures elected after the adoption of the first Brazilian Constitution.
+The previous Constituent and Legislative Assembly of the Empire of Brazil, a unicameral National Assembly, that was convened in 1823 and dissolved by Emperor Pedro I before adopting a Constitution is not counted among the legislatures.
+Thus, the numbering includes only the bicameral legislatures that existed from 1826 to the present day, and includes only legislatures elected after the adoption of the first Brazilian Constitution.

 In the imperial era, the national legislature was named General Assembly.
 It was made up of the Chamber of Deputies and the Senate.
 Senators were elected for life and the Senate was a permanent institution, whereas the Chamber of Deputies, unless dissolved earlier, was elected every four years.
-When Brazil became a Republic and a Federal State the model of a bicameral Legislature was retained at the Federal level, but the Parliament was renamed National Congress.
+When Brazil became a Republic and a Federal State, the model of a bicameral legislature was retained at the Federal level, but the Parliament was renamed National Congress.
 The National Congress is made up of the Chamber of Deputies and the Federal Senate.
 Both Houses have fixed terms and cannot be dissolved earlier.
-Under Brazil's present Constitution, adopted in 1988, Senators are elected to eight-year terms, and Deputies are elected every four years.
+Under Brazil's present constitution, adopted in 1988, senators are elected for an eight-year term, and deputies are elected every four years.

-The numbering of the Legislatures is continuous, including the Legislatures of the imperial General Assembly and of the republican National Congress.
-The inauguration of a new composition of Chamber of Deputies for a four-year term of office marks the start of a new Legislature.
+The numbering of the legislatures is continuous, including the legislatures of the imperial General Assembly and of the republican National Congress.
+The inauguration of a new composition of Chamber of Deputies for a four-year term of office marks the start of a new legislature.